alinex/node-book/doc/develop/ci.md

 ## Code Quality

-You may also report to [CodeCov](https://codecov.io/) which is also free for open source using:
+You may also report to [Codacy](https://codacy.com.com/) which is also free for open source using.
+This will analyze the code and display different metrics available based on the used languages.

 ```bash
 # install